OpenEnergyPlatform/omi/src/omi/creation/README.md

 # OMI OEMetadata Assembly Guide

 This guide explains how to author, assemble, and validate **OEMetadata** using **YAML files** with OMI.
-It covers file structure, templating behavior, discovery vs. explicit mapping, Python APIs, testing, and common pitfalls.
-You can drop this as a single `.md` file in your repo (e.g. `docs/oemetadata-assembly.md`) or split into multiple files later.
+It covers file structure, templating behavior, discovery vs. explicit mapping, Python APIs, multi-dataset usage, initialization scaffolding, testing, and common pitfalls.

 ---